-General and administrative expenses include promotional, occupancy and equipment, professional services, communications and data processing, regulatory fees, and other expenses.
+General and administrative expenses include promotional, occupancy and equipment, professional services, communications and data processing, and other expenses.
 General and administrative expenses also include expenses for our hosting of certain advisor conferences that serve as training, sales, and marketing events.
+Included in other expenses are the estimated costs of the investigation, settlement, and resolution of regulatory matters.